This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Primitivo on the contrary, as the name suggests, has an early maturation, which takes place in late August.
 Primitivo is more widespread, and it presents in different styles, depending on the production area, including:

 – Primitivo of Gioia del Colle DOC, produced in the southern part of the Province of Bari.
 The territory goes from 100 to 500 meters above sea level.
-Wines from grapes grown here present with strong mineral characteristics, a long life, alcohol wealth and power with a nice firm tannins.
-After this brief introduction, I will suggest now some wines and companies to be preferred.
+Wines from grapes grown here present strong mineral characteristics, a long life, alcohol wealth, and power with nice firm tannins.
+After this brief introduction, I will suggest some wines and companies to be preferred.